 Beth Rudin DeWoody, daughter of the late real estate developer Lewis Rudin and the late Gladyce Begelman, is a native New Yorker.
 Beth studied anthropology and film at UC Santa Barbara and completed her studies at the New School for Social Research in NYC where she received her BA in Liberal Arts.
 After working as a production assistant on several films and then producing the documentary “Who Gets To Call It Art” on Henry Geldzahler, Beth began working more with her family company, Rudin Management.
 She is the president of the Rudin Family Foundation and executive vice president of the Rudin Management Company.

-Her passion for art led to her curating many art shows and her vast art collection has been showcased at the Parrish Museum in Southampton in Long Island and at the Norton Museum of Art in West Palm Beach.
+Her passion for art led to her curating many art shows, and her vast art collection has been showcased at the Parrish Museum in Southampton, Long Island, as well as the Norton Museum of Art in West Palm Beach.
 Beth is on the board of the Whitney Museum of Art, New Yorkers For Children, Creative Time, The New School University, Brooklyn Academy of Music.
-She is also on the Advisory Board of The Glass House in New Canaan, and the Board of Overseers at The Hammer Museum of Los Angeles.
+She is also on the Advisory Board of The Glass House in New Canaan and the Board of Overseers at The Hammer Museum of Los Angeles.
 Beth also serves on the Parsons Board of Governors of the New School University and is on the Council of Conservators of the New York Public Library, and the Library Association of MOMA.

 Brian Gott is a Los Angeles-based producer, entrepreneur and philanthropist.
 Brian spent 12 years at the entertainment industry’s global media outlet Variety, serving as the organization’s Publisher since 2009.
 In his time there, he conceived of and launched that brand’s philanthropic efforts, which in a 4-year span generated more than $6M in charitable contributions, benefitting more than 50 non-profit organizations.